 - Amidst Violence: Community and Catharsis at the Site of Protest

 *Posters will be available for viewing beginning on April 16 at 9:00 a.m. and will remain accessible for one year.

 The Undergraduate Research Exposition is a College-wide event in which University of Rochester students at all levels and in all areas of study are invited to present their investigative and creative work.
 The Expo reflects the passion for learning that enlivens the University, professors and students alike, and that finds expression in varied forms, in every area of study.

-- Professors' Choice Awards: Awarded to four students participating in the Poster Fair, one from each of the four disciplinary areas
+- Professors' Choice Award: Awarded to four students participating in the Poster Fair, one from each of the four disciplinary areas

 How to Get Involved

 Students who have engaged in research and who are interested in participating in the Symposium or the Poster Fair are requested to fill out an application form by the Monday, March 15 deadline.
 We will accept recommendations until Friday, March 19.